compose-run/client/README.md

 ### FAQ

-#### 1. How long will this data be persisted?
+#### How long will this data be persisted?

 All state under 1mb will be persisted for 48-hours without being link to an account.
+Give it a spin, go win a hackathon – without even signing up.

+#### How do I persist data longer than 48 hours?

 To link state to your account, add `developer: 'your-userId-here'` to the state: